rashmi1291/kafka-filtered/README.md

 The project exposes a simple rest endpoint to publish the message to a kafka topic using spring kafka's KafkaTemplate.

-The project has a filtered listener which only consumes the messages that meets the filtered criteria based on the filter criteria d
+The project has a filtered listener which only consumes the messages that meets the filtered criteria based on the filter criteria (eventType)

 ### Versions:
 Spring boot: 3.0.2